Frimkron/Ascidia/README.md

 ### Lines ###

-Asciidi recognises horizontal, vertical and diagonal lines of any length.
+Ascidia recognises horizontal, vertical and diagonal lines of any length.
 Lines can be on their own, or attached to [Boxes](#boxes) or [Connectors](#connectors).
 They may have [square](#square-corners) or [rounded](#rounded-corners) corners.